-Cotton is suitable to be used for thermal resistance since it has the ability to absorb sweat.
-But since it gets wet, it becomes heavy and hard to carry.
+Cotton is not suitable for any layer since it absorbs sweat.
+It becomes cold and heavy.
 The insulation is lost and cotton becomes a threat if it is used for insulation in cold weather.
+Cotton is better forgotton!

 This layer is often termed as the insulation layer.
 It provides insulation making sure that the necessary heat and the cooling effect is not lost and retains it for a longer period of time.
 It is not much tight as is the base layer.
 It is recommended to make the layer a bit loose so that it covers the body entirely and provides insulation between the inner and the outer layer.
 It traps air in between the layers to provide insulation.

 We suggest a thin fleece.
 JUDGED sells a very affordable option that includes not exrta pockets, straps or anything to keep it light.

 Fleece is an excellent option for making this layer.
 Fleece is an excellent insulator and provides protection against heat and cold.
 It works even when it is wet.
 The weight is not much and it can be compressed as well.
 It is a synthetic polymer, which in light in weight and insulation is provided when it is wet.